niplav/site/naive_set_theory_solutions.md

 >    $$\bigcup_{k \in K} A_{k}=\bigcup_{j \in J}(\bigcup_{i \in I_{j}} A_{i})$$
 > </div>

-Okay, this is all fine and danddy, but where am I going with this?
+Okay, this is all fine and dandy, but where am I going with this?
 Well, I have probably misunderstood this, because the way I understand it, the correct way to formulate the commutative law for unions of families does *not* hold.